DeadDraw613/tooling-field-notes/tools/curl.md

 A practical, lab-friendly reference for using curl to inspect HTTP traffic, test APIs, debug authentication, and reproduce requests outside of Postman.

+ToDo: Map payloads to specific API endpoints and attack types

 ### Using Payload Files for cURL Requests

 When sending JSON or large payloads with cURL, it’s safer and more maintainable to use an external file rather than inline JSON.
 This avoids shell quoting issues, makes commands easier to read, and allows reuse for multiple tests.